Alec Baldwin speaks out about Halyna Hutchins and guns on sets – KION546

 By Lisa Respers France, CNN

-Alec Baldwin told the paparazzi he is not allowed to talk about the details of the shooting that occurred on the set of his latest film, “Rust,” but he had some things to say about the woman who died.
+Alec Baldwin told the paparazzi he is not allowed to talk about the details of the shooting that occurred on the set of his latest film, “Rust,” but he had some things to say about the woman who died, cinematographer Halyna Hutchins.

 “I’m not allowed to make any comments because it’s an ongoing investigation,” Baldwin told those gathered.
 “I’ve been ordered by the Sheriff’s Department in Santa Fe.
 I can’t answer any questions about the investigation.
 I can’t.”